civilcomments/RMT4k/README.md

 This assumes you're using an iPad with Bluetooth 4, to interface with the Blend Micro's onboard BLE chip.
 If you're using a pre-BLE iPad, you're going to need to use a different Arudino product, and rewrite the iOS/Arduino software to match the different hardware.

-## Whoa, that's way too complicated!

-Yeah, like I said, this was a fun learning project for me.
-If you're not fired up to build something, [Revolve Robotics](https://revolverobotics.com) sells a commercial tabletop product that looks pretty great, for $500 plus tablet.

 ## DISCLAIMER